The End of Heartache (song)

-"The End of Heartache" is the title track and second single from Killswitch Engage's third studio album The End of Heartache.
+"The End of Heartache" is a song by American metalcore band Killswitch Engage.
+It is the title track and second single from the band's third studio album, The End of Heartache.

 The song became the band's breakthrough single, peaking at no. 31 on the Mainstream Rock Chart.

 Composition and background

 Stephen Hill described the song as "a slow-building epic that eschewed the Killswitch sound of savage metallic hardcore for an altogether more anthemic vibe", noting the hook as introducing new dynamics to the band.
 Guitarist Adam Dutkiewicz attributed the song to a desire to do something the band had never done before which would resonate with a large number of people.

+On the writing process Dutkiewicz stated:

+The song came together really easily.
+To be honest, I didn’t have to change the way that I wrote to incorporate Howard, or think about finding a sound that was more commercial; I just wrote something I thought sounded cool and he came in and made it soar.
+It just felt huge.

+The lyrics touch upon feelings, lost love and digging into your heartache.

 Music video

 Two videos were produced for the song.
 The video edit of the song features mostly clean singing from vocalist Howard Jones with a few background screams, much like the video for "My Curse".

 The first video shows the band performing the song inter-cut with footage from Resident Evil: Apocalypse along with close-up shots of the band playing.

 The second video cuts out the Resident Evil: Apocalypse footage and cuts between shots of the band performing the song.